 Driving Phase: 6 hours of Instruction

-Students must pass the 6 hour driving phase called behind-the-wheel training (BTW), in order to receive a Driver Education Completion Certificate.
-Student who fail the classroom and/or BTW will not be allowed to enroll again through the school system sponsored Driver Education program except for extenuating circumstances to be determined by the principal.
+Students must pass the 6-hour driving phase called behind-the-wheel training (BTW), in order to receive a Driver Education Completion Certificate.
+Students who fail the classroom and/or BTW will not be allowed to enroll again through the school system sponsored Driver Education program except for extenuating circumstances to be determined by the principal.

 Students can drive a maximum of two hours per day.
 Two students are assigned to drive during each BTW session.
 Each instructor determines his/her own driving schedule and will contact the student to establish a driving time.
 The students must experience a total of 6 hours of BTW instruction and 6 hours of observation time, for a total of 12 hours of in-car instructional time.
-Examples of schedules include: driving three days for hour hours, or driving hour days for three hours.
-Instructors may drive students from the end of the school day up to 9pm on school days and from 6am-9pm on Saturdays, holidays and school breaks.
+Examples of schedules include: driving three days for four hours or driving four days for three hours.
+Instructors may drive students from the end of the school day up to 9 pm on school days and from 6am-9pm on Saturdays, holidays and school breaks.